Ryder Cup captain Keegan Bradley leaves himself off the US team for Bethpage Black

 Instead, Bradley went with a pair of Ryder Cup rookies in New York native Cameron Young and Ben Griffin, who finished at No. 9 in the standings.
 Joining them as picks were Justin Thomas, Collin Morikawa, Sam Burns and Patrick Cantlay, all of them on the last U.S. team.

 That gives the Americans four Ryder Cup rookies — U.S. Open champion J.J.
-Spaun and Russell Henley qualified on their own — for the Sept.
-26-28 matches.
-The other U.S. qualifiers were Scottie Scheffler, Xander Schauffele, Harris English and Bryson DeChambeau, the only player from Saudi-backed LIV Golf who made it.
+Spaun and Russell Henley qualified on their own — for Bethpage Black.
+The other qualifiers were Scottie Scheffler, Xander Schauffele, Harris English and Bryson DeChambeau, the only player from Saudi-backed LIV Golf who made it.

 Europe, which will announce the rest of its team on Monday, is likely to return 11 of the 12 players who won in Rome two years ago.
 Luke Donald returns as captain.